vanclerisonPrates/case-fourd/README.md

 # Case Fourd With React, TypeScript, Tailwind, CSS & Mirage

 This project was created using two simple API request to populate two containers.

-But the idea of mirage were developed and with this using the scripts:
+For mirage usage need run the following script:

 ### `yarn dev` we can see the application working with all sections.

 Also but no less important.
 This Application were published at DockerHub.